Attorney-General of Australia: Former ministerial titles

-List of assistant ministers for the republic
+List of ministers for justice

+Parliamentary secretaries

+While previously there existed informal titles for junior ministers, since 1980 they have been officially designated parliamentary-secretaries.
+They have also been titled assistant minister and minister assisting.
+Parliamentary-secretaries to the attorney-general are listed below.

-The position is responsible for the Albanese government's policy of establishing a republic and is the first Commonwealth portfolio for republic policy.
+In 2022, Matt Thistlethwaite was titled the Assistant Minister for the Republic and was tasked with promoting the Albanese government's policy of establishing of a republic.
+However, he was also formally the Parliamentary Secretary to the Attorney-General.

 Attorneys-general of the states and territories

 The Australian states each have separate attorneys-general, who are state ministers with similar responsibilities to the federal minister with respect to state law.
 For attorneys-general of the various states and territories of Australia, see: